forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/test_test_steps_6.gif)

 # Lab 5: Best Practices
-## How to create successful testing scripts.
+## How to Create Successful Testing Scripts.

 Story Testing Scripts Scoped Application is powerful tool to help developers create test scripts for stories.
 Using well defined requirements to assure the team for testing.
 This application is easy to use and it is very descriptive of its functionality.
 Here are some best practices for one should follow in designing the Story Testing Scripts Scoped Application: